AlfredWei1/Sewer-Linear-System-Identification/README.md

 ## Structure of the Folders
 The folders in this repository serve these functions:
-- "Identification", consisting of .m files, contains our rework of [1], in which there are steps to obtain the IDZ parameters of simple conduits.
+- "Identification", consisting of .m files, contains our implementation of [1], in which there are steps to obtain the IDZ parameters of simple conduits.
 - "Simulation", also consisting of .m files, contains our IDZ-based, nonlinear model.
 - "SWMM File" contains the SWMM model itself and some files associated with it.
 Specifically, a ".out" file contains the PCSWMM simulation output.
 - "Main Steps", consistsing of .m files, partitions our main file into five steps.